Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Vat) unless the `result` ID falls into one of these categories:

 * A brand new Promise was created just for the result slot.
-The ID will be a positive integer that is not already in the c-list.
+The ID will be a positive integer that is not already in the C-List.
 * The Promise was created by this Vat earlier, and it has never been used as a result or a resolution.
-The ID will be a positive integer that is already present in the c-list, and the Decider will point at this Vat.
+The ID will be a positive integer that is already present in the C-List, and the Decider will point at this Vat.
 * The Promise was received from the kernel earlier as the result slot of an incoming message.
 The ID will be a negative integer, and the Decider will point at this Vat.